Kim Chuan Depot

-It used to be the first depot in Singapore to serve two independently operated MRT lines, until the adjacent Tai Seng Facility Building, became operational with the revenue operation of the Downtown line Stage 3 on 21 October 2017.
+Kim Chuan Depot became the first depot in Singapore to serve two independently operated MRT lines when it temporarily acted as the only depot for the Downtown Line, until the adjacent Tai Seng Facility Building became operational with the opening of Downtown Line Stage 3 on 21 October 2017.

 History

 To facilitate the construction of the depot, part of the Kim Chuan Village was acquired in September 2000 for the construction of the depot and the road viaduct.
 The Kim Chuan Road was permanently closed from Hougang Avenue 3 to Kim Chuan Drive on 27 June 2002.
 On 25 October 2002, part of the Hougang Avenue 3 was realigned and on 25 November 2002, part of the Kim Chuan Road was closed.

 The project cost S$297 million to construct and 2.1 million cubic metres of soil had to be excavated for its construction.
 Touted as the world's biggest underground depot, it officially opened on 4 March 2009, employing 300 staff members.

-The depot was used for the temporary storage and light maintenance of rolling stock for the Downtown line, before the completion of the Tai Seng Facility Building.
-It also provided a route in which Downtown line trains can be towed from the depot to its operational line via the Circle line tracks.
-Once the main depot, Gali Batu Depot was completed with stage 2 of the Downtown line, Kim Chuan Depot simply provides a route for newly delivered Downtown line trains to be transferred in to the Tai Seng Facility Building.
+The depot was used for the temporary storage and light maintenance of rolling stock for the Downtown Line, before the completion of the Tai Seng Facility Building.
+It also provided a route in which Downtown Line trains can be towed from the depot to its operational line via the Circle Line tracks.
+Once the main depot, Gali Batu Depot was completed with stage 2 of the Downtown Line, Kim Chuan Depot simply provides a route for newly delivered Downtown Line trains to be transferred in to the Tai Seng Facility Building.